cloudsimplus/cloudsimplus/README.md

 at a terminal.

 The project has a [bash script](script/bootstrap.sh) you can use to build and run CloudSim Plus examples.
-This is a script for Unix-like systems such as Linux, FreeBDS and macOS.
+This is a script for Unix-like systems such as Linux, FreeBSD and macOS.

 To run some example type the command: `sh script/bootstrap.sh package.ExampleClassName`.
 For instance, to run the `CloudSimExample0` you can type: `sh script/bootstrap.sh org.cloudbus.cloudsim.examples.CloudSimExample0`.